chriskrycho/v5.chriskrycho.com/content/breaking-up-with-social-media.md

 [atss-10]: https://buttondown.email/chriskrycho/archive/the-slow-web-and-the-limits-of-solutions/

-[^everyone]: I initially wrote “everyone” instead of “so many other people” here, but I noticed that that’s simply (very!) wrong: it’s central to the vicious cycle of pressure that social media *creates*.
-“Everyone is here; you’ll miss out on such important things!” is *the* lie of these platforms.

 [monasticism]: https://thefrailestthing.com/2018/03/27/vows-of-digital-poverty/

 So: I have deleted all my tweets save one: a link to this post.
 I am doing much the same with Facebook and LinkedIn.[^LI] I hope you’ll consider doing something similar!

-[^LI]: While I do have reservations about LinkedIn, they are different both in kind and in degree than my concerns about other social media platforms—as my taking a job there just a few months ago should indicate!
-I would *not* have taken a job with Facebook or Twitter.
-I will probably elaborate on this at some point, as I think it’s worth tracing out how and why I see these as meaningfully different!

 Going forward, I will be doing much more writing here.
 I will also continue to publish [my newsletter][atss], normally on a weekly basis.
 I will still be [podcasting][podcasts].
 I hope (and expect) to be writing more full-on essays—the area more than any other where I have felt the drain from social media’s interference.
 And I will be working on [rewrite]!
 And if you’d like to get in touch, you can always [email me][email]!